thaalesalves/openshift-sonarqube/README.md

 # SonarQube for OpenShift
-This is repository contains two SonarQube images optimized for OpenShift that you can use to learn how Docker and OpenShift work, or even use it for actual code coverage in real projects.
+This repository contains two SonarQube images optimized for OpenShift that you can use to learn how Docker and OpenShift work, or even use it for actual code coverage in real projects.
 It uses PostgreSQL as the default DBMS, so if you'd like to use another database for persistence, feel free to make a pull request with a new Dockerfile set up for a different DBMS.

 ## Which versions are you using?
-As of July 2020, the latest versions of SonarQube are its LTS (7.9.3) and the latest version (8.4.1).
-This repo contains a Dockerfile for both, and it might be updated in the future when new versions of SonarQube are released.
+The version it uses is up to the developer.
+By default, project's `Dockerfile` is set to use `8.4.1.35646`, and `docker-compose.yaml` will use `9.4.0.54424`.
+If you'd like to use a different version, you can check [here](https://binaries.sonarsource.com/?prefix=Distribution/sonarqube/) which versions are available and just change the version tag in the compose file (it ovverides the default definition in the `Dockerfile`).

+### Why are there different versions in the files?
+Because this image will work for both containers on OpenShift or local Docker/Podman containers.
+If you'd like to use it locally with Compose, change the version in the compose file.
+If you're going to use and build the image for OpenShift, change the version in the Dockerfile or provide the argument with the proper version so it overrides the default value.

 ## What is this for?
 Since there are no official ways of deploying SonarQube on OpenShift, I decided to create this project.
 Images are created from scratch using CentOS 8, and SonarQube is installed and set up.
 This will allow projects to be tested against bugs, code smells and security flaws on OpenShift.
 Note that this repo creates an image with the community version of SonarQube, meant for single developers only.
 For enterprise licenses, check their website.
 If you own a license, you can adapt this project's Dockerfile to deploy an image for you, but remember not to share the adapted image with anyone that is not part of your company.

 ## Do I actually need an OpenShift cluster for this?
-No. Although these images were created with OpenShift in mind, you can run them locally using the ```docker-compose.yaml``` file I provided for each image, that starts a container with one of the images in this repo and pulls the official PostgreSQL 10.13 image from Docker Hub to run with it.
+No. Although this image was created with OpenShift in mind, you can run it locally using the `docker-compose.yaml` file I provided.
+It builds the image automatically and then runs a container using the image built and pulls the official PostgreSQL 10.13 image from Docker Hub to run with it.
+The local image will be built as `localhost/sonarqube:latest`.
+To change the tag, just modify it in the compose file.

-## Why is every Dockerfile folder a git repo?
-Because that's how OpenShift works.
-When using the Docker strategy to create an application, you need to provide a git repository containing the Dockerfile for the image.
-In this case, a local git repo will be provided so the application may work.

-## Running locally with Docker
+## Running locally
 ### Requirements
-* Docker
+* Docker (or Podman)

 ### Customization
 You can change database name, user and password, as well the JDBC connection string, by altering some environment variables.
 These are also the default values used for docker-compose.